benjaminSchilling33/powersupply/README.md

 **Work in progress**

-This repository contains a Open Hardware & Open Source Lab Power Supply.
+This repository contains an Open Hardware & Open Source Lab Power Supply.

 The power supply can be controlled locally at the device as well as remote via a REST interface.